98.12.28 Otokotachi no Wakare: Performance

 Fishmans performed a multitude of their most beloved songs and singles, including "Hikōki", "Ikareta Baby", "Night Cruising", "Melody", "Walking in the Rhythm", and "Yurameki in the Air".
 As a finale, they played an extended adaptation of the entirety of their sixth studio album Long Season.
 The concert encapsulated the band's progression stylistically from music heavily influenced by reggae and dub, to dream pop and neo-psychedelia at the end of their career.

 Reception

 In a review for The Michigan Daily, Sayan Ghosh wrote the album is "a triumph", specifically praising Sato's powerful and passionate voice and the embellishments on "Long Season" that "add new dimensions to the music".
+The album is listed as the highest rated live album of all time on the website Rate Your Music.